Bridgeway Intensive Live-In Treatment Services

-Bridgeway is an intensive treatment program registered with the provincial Assisted Living Registrar and funded by Interior Health.
+Bridgeway is an intensive substance use treatment program registered with the provincial Assisted Living Registrar and funded by Interior Health.
 The program is a structured six-week, participant centered program.
-The program is provided in safe, substance free, live-in environments for individuals age 19 and olderfor whom alcohol or substance misuse is an acknowledged problem.
-Bridgeway offers the program at two facilities: Gray Road and Ethel Street, Kelowna.
+The program is provided in safe, substance free, live-in environments for individuals age 19 and older for whom alcohol or substance misuse is an acknowledged problem.
+Bridgeway offers the program at two facilities: Bridgeway Gray Road and Bridgeway Ethel Street, both in Kelowna.

 What Is the Service